MaryShot

 What we learned 👇🏼

-• Finding the packages/prices is difficult.
+• Finding the packages and prices is difficult.

 • They prefer to see the categories/services provided at first glance.